JNechaevsky/CRL/README.md

 limitations of Vanilla Doom.
 It provides visual cues for players to find and potentially locate visplane overflows and other renderer issues.

-It was formerly maintained by RestlessRodent, but they no longer do active development.
+It was formerly maintained by RestlessRodent, but she no longer does active development.

 # Controls